 Mobile Health offers titers and student vaccinations for incoming students about to attend class at community colleges and universities nationwide.
-Whether you’ve missed a dose of your TDaP vaccine, or you need an MMR proof of immunity, you can get your vaccination needs filled at Mobile Health’s 60+ occupational health locations.
+Whether you’ve missed a dose of your TDaP vaccine, or you need an MMR proof of immunity, you can get your vaccination needs filled at one of Mobile Health’s seven New York clinics or 3,300+ occupational health locations.

 Common Student Vaccinations Needed